 Similarities in Both Exercises

-Many callisthenics athletes pull high enough for their upper chest to touch the bar.
+• Both exercises start with you hanging on a bar and pulling yourself up until your chin is above the bar.
+Many calisthenics athletes pull high enough for their upper chest to touch the bar.

 Differences – Grip and Intensity in Each Muscle Group

-Although both exercises use the same movements and similar muscle groups, the forearm grip technique (i.e. overhand vs underhand) is different.
+Although both pullups and chinups use the similar movements and muscle groups, the forearm grip technique (i.e. overhand vs underhand) is different.
+As a result, the same muscles groups are exerted at a different intensities for pullups (see the table below), which makes pullups tougher.

 GripOverhand/Pronated Grip